Financial Liability & Legal Issues for Cities Related to Sea Level Rise

 Partner

-John Erskine has substantial experience counseling property owners and development teams on compliance with planning and zoning laws, the California Environmental Quality Act, State resource agency issues, and the California ...
+John Erskine has spent four decades counseling major property owners, development teams and coastal homeowner associations on compliance with State planning and zoning laws, California Environmental Quality Act (CEQA) and the ...

 • Benjamin Z. Rubin